Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/blog/comments/feed (if your WordPress site installation is in a subfolder, e.g. “blog”)

-Being able to access an RSS feed for individual posts can be useful.
-For example, you may want to add feeds from specific posts to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to select an RSS feed for single post items can be useful.
+For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for using an RSS feed for a specific post is shown below:
+The formula for using an RSS feed for an individual post is shown below:

-Note: By default, if you only append “/feed” to the end of the post URL, WordPress will return the comments for your post, not actual post content itself.
+Note: By default, if you only add “/feed” to the end of your post URI, WordPress will return the comments left on that post, not actual content of the post itself.

-Some your site visitors may only be interested in syndicating content about specific topics.
-They may not want to subscribe to your entire site’s feed.
+Some your site visitors may only want to syndicate content from a particular category.
+They may not want to subscribe to all of your site’s content.

 All you have to do is use the format below: